qihuazhou/qihuazhou.github.io/_pages/about.md

 ---

 You are always welcome!
 You will have the opportunity to get top-tier resources and work on pioneering projects, especially those in AI and LLM.
-We will help you explore the latest advancements and push the boundaries of what's possible.
+We suppose you are keen on pursuing academic/research training and we will help you explore the latest advancements and push the boundaries of what's possible.

-We are happy to recommended outstanding students to top technology companies or overseas prestigious universities for further studies.
+We are happy to recommend outstanding students to top (overseas) universities for further studies.

 &nbsp;